zheng0xd/JATIC-internal-docs/docs/dev-process/team-events.md

 In order to iteratively develop and deliver software, the program creates a recurring series of short-term planning events in which work is committed to and completed.
 These events closely follow Essential SAFe.

 This page outlines the team-wide events that take place across a program increment.

-There are also program-level events that take place.
-These two types of events are complimentary and non-duplicative.
-For example, the program-level planning events should help inform team-level planning events.
+!!! note

+    This page goes into more detail than [Program-level Events](program-events.md) in order to provide a common standard across teams on how these events should run.
+If you are unfamiliar with the scrum methodology, this page and the linked resources are a good primer.

 ## Cadence